avorio-dev/S4ZAG/ZAG_CL/SAP S4Hana/Examples.md

   " WHY USE IT?

   " - SEND_MAIL_BCS
-  "     Apart from the classic parameters such as Recipient / Email Subject / Email body, "     it allows to attach files like CSV, XLSX and PDF.
+  "     In addition to the classic parameters such as Recipient / Email Subject / Email Body, "     it allows attaching files like CSV, XLSX, and PDF.
-  "     Also, you will be able to use a Standard Text created by Trx SO10 as Email Body.
+  "     Furthermore, you will be able to use a Standard Text created by Trx SO10 as the Email Body.
-  "     It will be enough to provide the name of Standard Text and, if you need, "     you wil be able to specify a variable name in the Standard Text "     ( For Example &LIFNR& ) and the corresponding value.
-The class will automatically "     perform the substitutions
+  "     It will be sufficient to provide the name of the Standard Text and, if necessary, "     you will be able to specify a variable name in the Standard Text "     (for example &LIFNR&) and the corresponding value.
+The class will automatically "     perform the substitutions.

   "    NB: If you not provide any mail body, the class will automatically put the subject mail as body "        because it is a mandatory parameter.